gbmeow/newrepo/README.md

     }
     ```

-    2. Create the Role
+    II.
+Create the Role
         and attach the above Policy to it

-If you are new to how to create and add policies
+Here is a good tutorial on exactly how to do it ->
 [Click here for step by step guide](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecstutorial.html#create_deploy_docker_ecstutorial_role)

 3. cd into our cloned directory above - and create the environment inside Elastic Beanstalk - eb will do the talking

+Roadmap check:
+[] Cloned the repo
+[] Added Role/Policy

 ```
 $ cd rate-instructor